navilg/media-stack/README.md

 # media-stack

-A stack of self-hosted media managers and streamer along with VPN.
+A stack of self-hosted media managers, media streamer and AI movies/shows recommender along with VPN.

-Stack include VPN, Radarr, Sonarr, Prowlarr, qBittorrent, Jellyseerr and Jellyfin.
+Stack include VPN, Radarr, Sonarr, Prowlarr, qBittorrent, Jellyseerr, Jellyfin. and Recommendarr (An AI generated recommendations tool).

 ## Requirements

-- Docker version 24.0.5 and above
+- Docker version 28.0.1 and above
-- Docker compose version v2.20.2 and above
+- Docker compose version v2.33.1 and above
 - It may also work on some of lower versions, but its not tested.

 ## Install media stack